Kaffee Kang, Painter

 Joe McGill, Woodturner

-Joe is a past president of Central New England Woodturners.
-He has taught woodturning at the Lincoln-Sudbury Adult Education program.
-His work is displayed in many homes and used by many families, across the country.
-He has exhibited at:
+I am a past president of Central New England Woodturners.
+I have taught woodturning at the Lincoln-Sudbury Adult Education program.
+My work is displayed in many homes and used by many families, across the country.
+I have exhibited at:

 -